khaled-ma-seleem/automobile-sales-at-recession/README.md

 | **Year**                | Year of the observation extracted from Date.                                                    |

 By examining various factors mentioned above from the dataset, we aim to gain insights into how recessions impacted automobile sales for this company.

-### Questions to Explore
-1. How do automobile sales trend over time during recession and non-recession periods?
-2. What is the distribution of automobile sales during recession and non-recession periods?
-3. Is there a significant difference in automobile sales between recession and non-recession periods?
-4. How do automobile sales vary across different regions during recession periods?
-5. How does the recession impact sales of different vehicle types?

 ## How do automobile sales trend over time during recession and non-recession periods?